 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
-At current rates, salaries tax does not exceed 15% of gross income.
-The RAP appointment on fixed-term will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.
+For RAP, the appointment on fixed terms will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.

-The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V., a covering letter stating their research background, and contact information of three referees.
-Review of applications will start as soon as possible and continue until September 2, 2019, or until the post is filled, whichever is earlier.
+The University only accepts online applications for the above posts.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will start as soon as possible and continue until June 30, 2022, or until the posts are filled, whichever is earlier.